Tesla: Siblings had to charge their electric car six times a day

 “Aside from the lost time, it also cost between $25 and $30 to charge.
 In one day alone we stopped six times to load the car for that price,” said Xaviar.

-Hertz: No more complaints about electric cars
+Hertz: No more complaints regarding electric cars

 Hertz claims on its website that renting a Tesla “is always cheaper than gas,” according to Xaviar.
 But he says that claim is far from the truth.
-When the siblings first called Hertz, the rep told Xaviar that he had received calls about Tesla cars that day.
+When the siblings first called Hertz, the rep told Xaviar that he had received calls regarding Tesla cars that day.
 “I have no idea why they’re having problems,” he said, according to Steavenson.

-A Hertz spokesperson said when asked by Business Insider, “We have not seen a significant increase in communication from customers about the battery in their EV rentals.
+A Hertz spokesperson said when asked by Business Insider, “We have not seen a significant increase in communication from customers regarding the battery in their EV rentals.
 However, the range of the batteries varies from vehicle manufacturer to vehicle manufacturer and can be affected by various factors such as weather and driving conditions.”

 The Steavensons weren’t the only ones who had trouble charging the Tesla in very cold weather.
 A 44-year-old radio host from Lynchburg, eastern Virginia, told Insider that he was stuck in -7 degrees just before Christmas because his Model S wouldn’t charge.